 ‘Efficiency is about doing the same with less, while productivity means doing more with the same.’

-When trying to improve productivity, you are essentially investing the same resources at their current levels to improve productivity.
+When trying to find the ways someone can improve work performance and productivity, you are essentially investing the same resources at their current levels to improve productivity.

 If you are running a production company, it would mean increasing the output from your machinery.
 You could undertake repairs or retrain your workers, but the costs invested in these activities are justified as they bring you the required results.